0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

     ```

-3. **Start Docker Desktop**: Assuming that you have the Docker installed on your machine, start the Docker Desktop, this initiates the Docker Daemon service.
+3. **Start Docker Desktop**: Assuming that you have Docker installed on your machine, start the Docker Desktop, this initiates the Docker Daemon service.

 4. **Run Docker Containers**: On the Terminal on IDE, enter the following command to start the three docker containers: